Getting Ready To Go To The Hospital

 - Not attend labor and delivery of patients who are COVID-19 positive.

-- Be fully vaccinated (2 weeks since final dose) or have a negative COVID-19 test within the last 72 hours.
+- Be fully vaccinated (2 weeks since final dose).

 - Be screened at hospital entry for risk factors and symptoms of COVID-19.
 To enter the hospital, all visitors and staff must be asymptomatic and have not been exposed to any persons in the last 14 days who have had a positive COVID-19 test result.